 United Way as a pass-through of ARPA funding from Lee County.
-The Serving Our Community project partially ARPA-funded expansion of an existing program whose objective is to decrease food insecurity through an after-school and summer lunch b) Awareness: Our services are marketed equally to all Lee County residents.
+The Serving Our Community project partially ARPA-funded expansion of an existing program whose objective is to decrease food insecurity through an after-school and summer lunch a) Goals: Continue serving our community.

+b) Awareness: Our services are marketed equally to all Lee County residents.